 1 When

-someone tells you who they are, believe them.
+someone tells you who he is, believe him.
 Last week Donald

 Trump appointed a director of intelligence who spouts Russian propaganda,